ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 Applying separation to subsets of $A\times B$ and composing $i$ with the product projections, we recover Axiom 2 (tabulations).
 We can now go on with the subsequent axioms stated in the same way as before.

-### SEPAF: Using pairs and functions instead of relations
+### SEPF: Using pairs and functions instead of relations

 One could use functions instead of relations.
 Sets and elements are as before.
 A function $f:A \to B$ depends on two sets $A$ and $B$, similar to a relation.
 For every function $f:A \to B$ and element $a \in A$, one could form the element $f(a) \in B$ called the **function evaluation** of $f$ at $a$.
 Finally, there is an operation which assigns to every pair of sets $A$ and $B$ a set $A\times B$, and to every pair of elements $x\in A$ and $y\in B$ an element $(x,y)\in A\times B$, as well as functions $\pi_A:A \times B \to A$ and $\pi_B:A \times B \to B$.